darwintattoo/HUb/replit.md

 ## Overview

-TattooStencilPro is a web application designed for tattoo artists, providing AI-powered tools for creating and modifying tattoo designs.
-The application features a landing page showcasing tools like stencil generation, expression modification, and angle/rotation adjustments for tattoo designs.
+TattooStencilPro is a centralized Hub platform designed for tattoo artists, serving as the main portal to access multiple AI-powered tattoo design applications.
+The platform will continuously expand as new tools and applications are added.
+Currently features a landing page showcasing tools like stencil generation and AI image editing, with more applications to be integrated over time.
 It's built as a full-stack application with a React frontend and Express backend, supporting both English and Spanish languages.

 ## User Preferences